 Your company will be matched with one of the program’s entrepreneurs-in-residence.
 These experts will help connect you to resources and provide you with guidance based on their experience as founders and leaders of multiple startups over the course of their careers.
 You’ll also have access to a first-class collaborative office space as well as marketing, legal and accounting resources.

 UNC Be a Maker (BeAM) is a network of makerspaces where the UNC-Chapel Hill community can come together to design and make physical objects for education, research, entrepreneurship and recreation.
 You can participate in open studios, training sessions, workshops, hosted classes and group activities.
 Enjoy spaces equipped with emerging technologies like 3D printing, lasers and electronics as well as wood and metalworking shops.
-You’ll find BeAM makerspaces located in Murray Hall, the Kenan Science Library and Hanes Art Center.
+You’ll find BeAM makerspaces located in Murray Hall, Carmichael Residence Hall, the Kenan Science Library and Hanes Art Center.

 With an open, flexible workspace conveniently located at 173 E. Franklin Street in the heart of downtown Chapel Hill, 1789 Venture Lab is the bridge between your on-campus entrepreneurial activity and the larger world.
 If you are a UNC-Chapel Hill student or alumnus who is interested in starting your own venture, you can receive special support, including access to relevant mentors, business coaches and essential services (legal, accounting, etc.).
 You can also take advantage of regular workshops, classes, office hours and events hosted by the 1789 team in partnership with groups like Launch Chapel Hill, the Campus Y, the UNC Minor in Entrepreneurship and the Carolina Challenge.